feelthedimez/unix-weather-application/README.md

 Using the Open Weather API, I have built a very basic terminal based weather application.
 I did this just to get some little knowledge on `axios`, `nodejs`, `await` and `async` keywords from `node.js`.

 ### System Requirements
-- Linux/MacOS with `bashrc` terminal working.
+- Linux/MacOS with `~/.bashrc` terminal working.
+- Having node in your system.

 ### Running the program